Setup & Regulation becomes conceivable once all of the parts and the relationships are clearly understood.

-Enough to make anyone dizzy.
+Enough to make anyone confuzzled.

 Some of the parts have a greater influence on sound than others and some influence playability more; some both.
-Together they make it easier to produce a pleasing sound at the same time as making it an easy’er to journey from beginner to away we play.
+Together they make it easier to produce a pleasing sound at the same time as making it an easy’er journey from beginner to away we play.